-Q: “My question is how to be a decisive decision maker?
+Q: “My question is how to be a decisive decision-maker?
 What is exactly mean by leadership?
-How can we improve our leadership skill? what should we do?”
+How can we improve our leadership skills? what should we do?”

 I think leadership means to show others below you a good example and then they will follow you and respect you.
 A leader without respect is no leader.
 How to improve your leadership skill?
-Take management course but more important practice leading others and taking part in group activities.
-An effective leader can motivate others and cares about those under him/her.
+Take management course but more importantly practice leading others and taking part in group activities.
+An effective leader can motivate others and care about those under him/her.

 - Campbell, W. K., Rudich, E. A., & Sedikides, C. (2002).
 Narcissism, self-esteem, and the positivity of self-views: Two portraits of self-love.
 Personality and Social Psychology Bulletin, 28(3), 358-368.

 - Musick M, Wilson J. (2003).
 Volunteering and depression: the role of psychological and social resources in different age groups.
 Soc.
 Sci.
 Med.
 56:259–69